eemed/sanedit/docs/impl-notes/buffer.typ

 file on load.
 This means opening large files should be as fast as opening small ones.

-=== Piece tree is good at
+== Piece tree is good at

-+ Random insertion and deletion
+- Random insertion and deletion
-+ Large files
+- Large files
-+ Easy undo implementation
+- Easy undo implementation
-+ Easy text position tracking by indexing into backing buffers
+- Easy text position tracking by indexing into backing buffers

-=== Piece tree is bad at
+== Piece tree is bad at

-+ Sequential insert and delete are not $O(1)$ amortized time.
+- Sequential insert and delete are not $O(1)$ amortized time.
-+ Performance deteriorates over time as more pieces are in the tree
+- Performance deteriorates over time as more pieces are in the tree
-+ Complex implementation because of red-black trees
+- Complex implementation because of red-black trees

+== Marks

+Marks track a text position through edits.
+Piece tree makes marks easy to implement, because the add buffer or original buffer never change we can point to them using offsets ie. `(BufferType::Add, 500)`.

+To create a mark we find the
+piece responsible for that position of the buffer and get the buffer type and appropriate offset into the buffer the piece references.
+Now the mark can point to its new position as long as the piece that holds that offset is still in the tree even through edits.

+To find the marks position after edits we can iterate over all the pieces and find out if the mark is included in them.
+If it is we can return the pieces position in buffer + appropriate offset the mark is pointing to.

+If the piece is deleted the mark can not find its position again.

+== Multicursors and piece tree

+=== Problem

+Suppose we are inserting a character at $m$ positions (cursors) when a character is inserted at each position, it is appended to the add buffer $m$ times where
+$m$ is the number of cursors.
+This is relatively bad in itself.
+But the real problem comes with the next character, now we add the character $m$ times to the add buffer again, but notice, in single cursor case the characters would be sequential in the add buffer but in this case they are not.
+This means that the pieces referencing this part of the buffer cannot be appended to at all, we must create a new piece.
+So if we insert $n$ characters at $m$ points, it would produce $m dot n$ new pieces.
+This would deteriorate performance way too quickly.

+=== Solution

+Problem is solved by exposing a new function for multi insert.
+It takes the text and multiple positions to insert to.
+Now we can simply append the character to the add buffer and reference it multiple times.
+This however creates an unexpected problem, previously all of the pieces were unique in a sense that only one piece referenced to a slice of add buffer.
+This assumption was used in the mark implementation.
+To identify the pieces from one another we need to add a `count` field.
+The `count` field is the index of the multiple positions array we got at the function call.
+Now the pieces can again be uniquely identified and the mark implementation is happy.